AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 ### echolinkdynamic=
 This option enables/disables the Echolink telemetry COP command.

-* 0 = disallow users to change current echolink telemetry setting with a COP command
+* 0 = disallow users to change current Echolink telemetry setting with a COP command
-* 1 = Allow users to change the setting with a COP command
+* 1 = allow users to change the setting with a COP command

 ### endchar=
 This setting allows the end character used by some control functions to be changed.
 By default this is a `#`.
 The `endchar` value must not be the same as the [`funcchar`](#funcchar) default (`*`) or its overridden value.